Disclaimer

 • Back: The back of the dog is fairly short.
 It is slightly sloping from withers to rump with a gentle short slope at the rump to the base of the tail.
 Loins are slightly tucked.

-• Body: The chest of the dog is deep and broad with forelegs fairly wide apart to permit full development of the chest.
+• Body: The dog’s chest is deep and broad, with forelegs fairly wide apart to permit full chest development.
 The dog has well-sprung ribs that are deep in the rear.

-• Legs: Front legs of the dog are found straight with large and round bones.
+• Legs: The dog’s Front legs are straight with large and round bones.
 There is no bend in the front legs.
 The muscles in the hind legs are strong.
-Feet are of moderate size and compact that allow them to easily carry the weight of the body and be agile at the same time.
+Feet are of moderate size and compact, allowing them to easily carry the body’s weight and be agile simultaneously.

-• Gait: The gait of this dog must be springy but it should be without roll or pace.
+• Gait: The gait of this dog must be springy but should be without a roll or pace.

 • Color: The dog can be of any color.
-More than 80 percent of the dogs are white, black and tan.
+Over 80 percent of the dogs are white, black, and tan.

 American Staffordshire Terrier vs. American Pit Bull Terrier (APBT)

-AmStaff and APBT are so similar that it gets very difficult to find any difference between the two.
-Both these terriers were first bred in the British Isles from where they were brought into America.
+AmStaff and APBT are so similar that it gets difficult to find any difference between them.
+These terriers were first bred in the British Isles and brought into America.

-Apparently, APBT is smaller and leaner in size and form in comparison to AmStaff.
-The height of AmStaff ranges from 17 to 19 inches with an approximate weight of 50 pounds.
+Apparently, APBT is smaller and leaner in size and form than AmStaff.
+The height of AmStaff ranges from 17 to 19 inches, with an approximate weight of 50 pounds.
 On the other hand, APBT reaches a height of 18 to 22 inches with a weight of 30 to 60 pounds.

-Another apparent difference is that AmStaff has a short, dense and soft coat whereas APBT has a shiny, thick and short coat.
-Whereas the two breeds may look identically similar, they also are similar when it comes to loyalty, devotion to the owner and intelligence.
+Another apparent difference is that AmStaff has a short, dense, and soft coat, whereas APBT has a shiny, thick, and short coat.
+Whereas the two breeds may look identically similar, they also are similar regarding loyalty, devotion to the owner, and intelligence.

-However, it is generally observed that AmStaff is friendlier and behaves well with the children in comparison to APBT and that is why AmStaff is the darling of dog owners who want to keep a family dog as a pet.
+However, it is generally observed that AmStaff is friendlier and behaves well with the children compared to APBT, and that is why AmStaff is the darling of dog owners who want to keep a family dog as a pet.

 American Staffordshire Terrier Traits